-5 For the penalties listed in this row, the federal benefits that may be denied to the person do not include benefits relating to long-term addiction treatment programs if 1) the person declares himself or herself to be an addict, the circumstances reasonably substantiate that claim, and the person submits to a long-term addiction treatment program; or (2) the person is determined to be successfully rehabilitated under the rules of the Secretary of Health and Human Services.
-21 U.S.C. § 862(a)(2).
-The person's ineligibility for federal benefits will also be suspended if he or she completes a supervised drug rehabilitation program, has otherwise been rehabilitated, or has made a good faith effort to join a supervised drug rehabilitation program, but is unable to join due to program
+5 For the penalties listed in this row, the federal benefits that may be denied to the person do not include benefits relating to long-term addiction treatment programs if 1) the person declares himself or herself to be an addict, the circumstances reasonably substantiate that claim, and the person submits to a long-term addiction treatment program; or (2) the person

 Citation Summary First Offense Second Offense Third Offense 21 U.S.C. § 841(h) Knowingly or intentionally (1) using the Internet to deliver, distribute, or dispense a controlled substance without legal authorization or (2) aiding or abetting such activity.
 Penalized in accordance with Table 1.
 Penalized in accordance with Table 1.
 Penalized in accordance with Table 1.
 21 U.S.C. § 841(g) Knowingly using the Internet to distribute a date rape drug to any person, knowing or with reasonable cause to believe that (1) the drug would be used in the commission of criminal sexual conduct or (2) the person is not an authorized purchaser.
 Date rape drugs include gamma hydroxybutyric acid (or a GHB analog, including gamma butyrolactone and 1,4-butanediol); ketamine; flunitrazepam; or any drug designated by the Attorney General as a date rape drug.
 Fined in accordance with the penalty identified in Table 1; imprisoned up to 20 years; or both.
 Fined in accordance with the penalty identified in Table 1; imprisoned up to 20 years; or both.
 Fined in accordance with the penalty identified in Table 1; imprisoned up to 20 years; or both.
 21 U.S.C. § 841(b)(7) Distributing a controlled substance or controlled substance analog to another person without that person's knowledge, with intent to commit a crime of violence (including rape) against that person.
 Fined in accordance with Title 18 of the United States Code and imprisoned up to 20 years.
 Fined in accordance with Title 18 of the United States Code and imprisoned up to 20 years.
 Fined in accordance with Title 18 of the United States Code and imprisoned up to 20 years.
 21 U.S.C. § 841(b)(5) Unlawfully cultivating or manufacturing a controlled substance on federal property.
 Penalized in accordance with Table 1; except that if the fine limits for the base violation are less than \$500,000 (for an individual offender) and \$1 million (for any other type of offender), the fine limits will be raised to \$500,000 and \$1 million, respectively.
 Penalized in accordance with Table 1; except that if the fine limits for the base violation are less than \$500,000 (for an individual offender) and \$1 million (for any other type of offender), the fine limits will be raised to \$500,000 and \$1 million, respectively.
 Penalized in accordance with Table 1; except that if the fine limits for the base violation are less than \$500,000 (for an individual offender) and \$1 million (for any other type of offender), the fine limits will be raised to \$500,000 and \$1 million, respectively.
-21 U.S.C. § 841(b)(6) Manufacturing, distributing, or dispensing a drug or counterfeit substance; possessing with intent to manufacture, distribute, or dispense a drug or counterfeit substance; or attempting to carry out one of these actions; and knowingly or intentionally using a poison, chemical, or other hazardous substance on federal land, thereby (1) creating a serious hazard to humans, wildlife, or domestic animals; (2) degrading or harming the environment or natural resources; or (3) polluting an aquifer, spring, stream, river, or body of water.
-Fined in accordance with Title 18 of the United States Code, imprisoned up to 5 years, or both.
-Fined in accordance with Title 18 of the United States Code, imprisoned up to 5 years, or both.
-Fined in accordance with Title 18 of the United States Code, imprisoned up to 5 years, or both.